pulumi/terraform-provider-aws/website/docs/r/default_security_group.html.markdown

 ## Basic Example Usage, with default rules

-The following config gives the Default Security Group the same rules that AWS provides by default, but pulls the resource under management by Terraform.
+The following config gives the Default Security Group the same rules that AWS provides by default, but pulls the resource under management by this provider.
 This means that any ingress or egress rules added or changed will be detected as drift.

 ```hcl